A move that could spell bad news for landlords, though has been touted as beneficial for tenants across the country.

 If the tenancy agreement is yet to expire, landlords can seek eviction by way of the Section 8 notice procedure.
 However, Section 8 has been labelled “slow, costly and inefficient” by the National Landlords Association, which is why Section 21 is often enforced to end tenancy agreements.

-According to the government, the proposed abolishment of Section 21 forms part of an on-going initiative to both combat the housing crisis and rebalance bargaining power in the favour of tenants.
+According to the government, the proposed abolishment of Section 21 forms part of an on-going initiative to both combats the housing crisis and rebalance bargaining power in the favour of tenants.

 They argue that Section 21 gives landlords too much freedom over eviction processes, which is open to abuse.
 In the event that Section 21 was to be abolished, this would leave landlords at the mercy of Section 8 to evict tenants.
 Nevertheless, the government insists that the new proposals are fair and ensure that landlords are able to evict tenants and reclaim their properties, if they have a justified reason for doing so.